akshaybabloo/Car-ND/Project_2/README.md

 #### Data Structure

-The code for this step is contained in the cell `60` of the IPython notebook.
+The code for this step is contained in the cell `60` of the Jupyter notebook.

 I used the NumPy library to calculate summary statistics of the traffic signs data set: